2021 Hungarian opposition primary: Events between the two rounds

-On 5–7 October, several polls have been published that have yielded different results.
-According to a survey by Publicus and Republikon, Karácsony, according to Závecz and Medián, Márki-Zay had a better chance of winning over Klára Dobrev in the second round.
-Thereafter, Márki-Zay stated "the numbers say very clearly that I am not the one who has to step back".
-Within few hours, Karácsony announced an extraordinary press conference in which he reiterated that he would not withdraw his nomination.
-He announced he will represent the program of its own and the parties supporting it, because he is convinced that this program guarantees only the "social reconciliation for Hungary".
-Márki-Zay responded that "the tram has arrived" and at present, Karácsony has no chance of defeating Klára Dobrev in the primary and thus defeating Viktor Orbán in 2022.
-Negotiations between them did not reach result in that afternoon, and Karácsony announced neither will step back in favor of the other, three candidates will be on the ballot.
+On 5–7 October, several polls were published, yielding different results.
+According to a survey by Publicus and Republikon, Karácsony was more likely to defeat Dobrev in the second round, while Závecz and Medián's polling showed Márki-Zay did.
+Consequently, Márki-Zay stated that "the numbers say very clearly that I am not the one who has to step back".
+Within hours, Karácsony called a press conference and reiterated that he would not withdraw his nomination.
+He stated that he would represent the platform of his own party and the parties supporting it, as this platform was the only one capable of guaranteeing "social reconciliation for Hungary."
+Márki-Zay responded that "the tram has arrived" and that Karácsony had no chance of defeating Dobrev in the primary and thus defeating Orbán in the general.
+Negotiations between them that afternoon proved fruitless, and Karácsony said that as neither would step back in favor of the other, three names would remain on the ballot.

-On 7 October, András Fekete-Győr announced that his party, the Momentum Movement will support Márki-Zay in the second round.
-The party's vice-chairperson Anna Orosz argued they must support not only the most honest candidate, but also one who can address voters from the left, the right and the insecure voters.
-On 8 October, Márki-Zay and Karácsony summoned a joint press conference at the Kossuth Square.
-There, Karácsony announced the withdrawal of his candidacy in favor of Márki-Zay.
-He said "I came to the insight yesterday that if I do not do this, Viktor Orbán will remain in power".
-Márki-Zay responded that "Gergely Karácsony proved that the interest of the homeland is most important to him" and called him a "statesman".
+On 7 October, Fekete-Győr announced that Momentum would support Márki-Zay in the second round.
+The party's vice-chairperson, Anna Orosz, argued that they were doing so because of an obligation to support the "most honest candidate" and one who could address both undecided voters and voters from both sides of the political spectrum.
+On 8 October, Márki-Zay and Karácsony called a joint press conference in Kossuth Square.
+There, Karácsony announced he would withdraw in favor of Márki-Zay, stating that "I came to the insight yesterday that if I do not do this, Viktor Orbán will remain in power."
+Márki-Zay responded that Karácsony "proved that the interest of the homeland is what is most important to him" and called him a "statesman."

-Despite Karácsony's decision, the parties supporting him – MSZP, Dialogue and LMP – did not express their support for Márki-Zay and Jobbik also remained neutral.
-All three parties said they would support the winner – either Dobrev or Márki-Zay – in the 2022 election.
-A minor political party, New Start declared its support for Márki-Zay.
-The minor Social Democratic Party of Hungary endorsed Márki-Zay.
-Abandoning its former neutral position, the presidium of MSZP called for support of Márki-Zay on 14 October, two days before the end of the second round, despite the fact that many prominent members had previously endorsed Klára Dobrev.
+Despite Karácsony's decision, the parties supporting him—MSZP, Dialogue and LMP—did not express their support for Márki-Zay.
+Jobbik also remained neutral.
+MSZP, Dialogue, and LMP said, however, that they would support the primary's winner—whether Dobrev or Márki-Zay—in the general.
+A minor political party, New Start, declared its support for Márki-Zay, as did the minor Social Democratic Party.
+On 14 October, two days before the second round and abandoning its formerly neutral position, the presidium of MSZP called for support for Márki-Zay despite many prominent members' previous endorsements of Dobrev.